TimVosch/cosb-front/readme.md

 - Enable [Cross-Origin Resource Sharing (CORS)][1] in your browser of choice (through an extension)\*.
 - Either execute the `npm run dev` command to setup a development suite

-\* **Note** Allowing every Cross-Origin request can be dangerous, make sure to disable the plugin after development!
+\* **Note** Allowing every Cross-Origin request can be dangerous, make sure to disable the extension after development!

 Development
 ----